Consider adopting the reuse techniques below to avoid building the same components over and over again.

-Add the series of interactions shown in the following image (one Multiple Choice question, followed by three Text statements).
+Add the series of interactions shown in the following images.
 Name the interactions with easily identifiable names.
-And configure the question's response conditions to direct the flow as indicated.
+And configure the first question's rules to direct the flow as indicated.

-In the case of a "no" answer, the LP_CLOSECONVERSATION statement will cause the bot to end the conversation.
+In the case of a "no" answer, the Close conversation next action causes the bot to close the conversation.

-Go to another dialog in your bot, and, where it reaches its logical end and you want to confirm resolution with the consumer, explicitly set the next step to be this Confirm Resolution and Close dialog's "Is there anything else I can help you with?" question.
+Go to another dialog in your bot, and, where it reaches its logical end and you want to confirm resolution with the consumer, explicitly set the Next Action to be this Confirm Resolution and Close dialog's "Is there anything else?" question.

 The following serves as an example: